 The user/group that the agent runs as must have permission to write to the \$INSTALL_DIRECTORY/log directory.
+If you specify root, click Yes when the following confirmation appears:

 - Group Name Use this field to enter the name of the group who owns the ElectricFlow agent process. - 10.
 Select the appropriate steps for your platform and complete the following information on the screen. - 11.
 Click Next to continue.